LelsersLasers/Boids/README.md

 - fix math and weights
 	- Make it more systematic/standarized
-- not "rolling" changes
-	- IS THIS NEEDED?
-	- use a buffer (like in Game of Life)
-- Performance??
-	- Chunk into quads to not check all boids
-	- Only loop over once to calculate all forces
-		- Instead of looping over all boids for each force
 - Boids can sense through wrap-around
 - Obstacle avoidance
 - Color options: